Responsibility in Nukula

 Nature

 Our diverse, continous cover, large forest enjoys our respect all year round.
 It hides valuable natural features and that is why we have voluntarily protected some of it: flying squirrel habitats, copses for animals to hide and nest, the Tuomoja stream flowing into Lake Päijänne, areas with many springs….
+In November 2025, the Forestry Center decided once again to set aside part of our forest for conservation for a period of ten years.
+This time, the protected area covered 13 hectares.
 The forest maintains nature’s biodiversity and has a large carbon sink, which remains almost constant.
 Every few years, a local lumberman or forestry company carries out management felling or over-harvesting on unprotected areas.

 In an evergreen forest floor, seedlings are constantly emerging, competing with each other and with other vegetation.
 Constant competition strengthens.
 They are more resistant to shade, drought, diseases and pests than even-aged planted seedlings (Forestry refinement – benefit or disadvantage, Timo Pukkala, 2018, Arvometsä).
 Trees have chosen their places and animals their paths.
 In a thriving forest, people thrive, too.